bushblade/WillAdamsDotDev/src/pages/articles/bad-response-with-fetch.md

 ### Why this isn't the best solution

+While checking the `ok` property is an effective way to identify unsuccessful requests, this method has a significant limitation: it doesn't allow you to access potentially useful error information included in the response body.
 Many APIs will send back a JSON response along with a bad response that may contain more information about what went wrong.
 For example, an API might return a 400 error with a JSON response that includes an error message saying what went wrong and why.

 If you run the above example and use your developer tools to inspect the response from the API you will see that the response also included some JSON:-